djamespeabody/social-identity-lab-website/content/authors/Jesse_p/_index.md

 ---

 <h3>Research Interests</h3>
-I am interested in examining how music, when linked to speicific social identities, may be used as a political tool.
+I am interested in examining how music, when linked to specific social identities, may be used as a political tool.
 Specifically, I am interested in combining these ideas with work on minority influence.
 My other research interests include inter/intra-group processes, leadership, uncertainty, and extremism.